oraclespainpresales/oraclespainpresales.github.io/workshops/visualbuilder/basic.md

     **TIP:** The just created VBCS instance will start to consume Universal Credits from your free trial budget (400€).
 We **DO RECOMMEND** you to **STOP** the instance while you're not going to work with it.
 That way, your free budget will last more days (up to one month)

 10. Click the _Open Visual Builder Home Page_ to get to the VBCS main page. **Tip:** bookmark this URL so that you can open it directly any time without needing to go through the Oracle Cloud Infrastruture console menus.

-11. You're now in the VBCS console.
-Proceed with the next section!
+11. Before moving on, you still need to create some additional artifacts (helpers) for the workshop.
+Open the OCI console (for example [https://console.eu-frankfurt-1.oraclecloud.com](https://console.eu-frankfurt-1.oraclecloud.com)) and remember to login using your **SSO account**

+12. Expand the hamburger icon on the top left, scroll down and click on the _Resource Manager_ menu

+13. You're going to create a set of OCI resources (service mockups) that will later be used by the VBCS workshop.
+To make it easier, we provide a `Resource Manager` stack that will provision all those resources automatically using Terraform.
+In this `Resource Manager` screen, click the _Create Stack_ button

+14.

 ### Visual Builder Application Structure & Settings